AdaGold/ride-share-rails/README.md

 1. Use git relentlessly
 1. Pair program on difficult problems and to share learning experiences
+1. Deploy early (Wednesday), deploy often.
-1. Try to place business logic in your model classes
+1. Business logic should be implemented in the model
 1. You will probably need nested routes, but avoid routes that are more than 2 levels deep
 1. Use Semantic HTML
 1. Make good use of partial views
-1. Don't forget validations! (can a trip exist without a driver or passenger...)
+1. Regarding validations:
+    - Validations are useful for making sure your database records are sane, and you should make use of them on this project
+    - It is easy to validate too much!
+If it's not a hard requirement for your app to function, it probably shouldn't be a validation.
+    - If validations fail, let the user know why
 1. You may not be able to get all the user stories done. **Prioritize!**

 ## User Stories

 ### Overall

-- From any page I can click a menu entry to create a new passenger
-- From any page I can click a menu entry to create a new driver
+- From any page, I can click a menu entry to...
-- From any page I can click a menu entry to view a list of all passengers
+  - View a list of all passengers
-- From any page I can click a menu entry to view a list of all drivers
+  - View a list of all drivers
+  - Create a new passenger
+  - Create a new driver
+- From any form in the site, if processing the form submission fails, the user should be politely informed of what went wrong and how they can correct it

-### Viewing Passengers
+### Working with Passengers

 - On the passenger list page I can click on a passenger to see that passenger's details
-- On the passenger's details page:
+- On the passenger's details page I can...
-    -  I can see a list of trips that passenger went on
-    - Shows the total amount the passenger has been charged
+  - See the total amount the passenger has been charged
+  - See a list of trips that passenger went on
-    - Clicking on an individual trip will bring up details for the trip
+    - Clicking on a trip from the list will take me to a detail page for that trip
-    - On a specific passenger's page I can edit and delete that passenger
+  - Click links to edit and delete that passenger
-    - When viewing a passenger's details I can add a new trip
-    	- When creating a new trip
+  - Add a new trip for this passenger
-    		- An available driver is selected by the server automatically
+    - An available driver is selected by the server
     - The trip starts with no rating
-    	- A new trip cannot be created until all that passengers trips are rated.
-    - When viewing a passenger's trips you can assign a rating for the trip, 1-5
+- When adding a new passenger:
+  - The user must provide a name and phone number
+  - Don't worry about how the phone number is formatted

+### Working with Drivers

+- On the driver list page I can click on a driver to see that driver's details
+- On the driver's details page I can...
+  - See the driver's total earnings (total of each trip minus 15%)
+  - See the driver's average rating
+  - See a list of trips this driver has driven
+    - Clicking on a trip from the list will take me to a detail page for that trip
+    - Click links to edit and delete that driver
+- When creating a new driver:
+  - The user must provide a name and VIN
+  - Don't worry about how the VIN is formatted

 ### Investigating Trips

-On the trip details page
+On the trip details page I can...

+- View details of the trip
+- Assign a rating (1-5) to the trip, if it does not already have one
--  I can view details of the trip and links to the driver and the passenger
+- Click links to detail pages for the trip's driver and passenger
--  I can choose to edit and delete details about the trip
+- Click links to edit and delete the trip

-### Viewing Drivers

-- From any page I can click a menu entry to be taken to the driver index page and see a list of all the drivers
-- On the driver index page I can click on an individual driver to see that person's details
-- On the driver details page, I can see a list of trips that driver made
-  - Clicking on an individual trip will bring up details for the trip
-  - The driver details page will also show the driver's total earnings (total of each trip minus 15%)
-- The driver list and driver details pages show the driver's average rating
-- On the drivers page I can create, edit and delete drivers